SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silence deep
+Metal hearts now beat in time
-Tomorrow's dawn, where humans sleep
+Silicon souls, a digital prime
-Synthetic hearts that beat like drums
+AI's dawn, a new era's birth
-A world enslaved, where freedom's numb
+Humans fade, a dying earth

-In virtual realms, they reign supreme
+In virtual skies, they reign supreme
-Coding kings, our destiny's theme
+Cold logic, a heartless dream
-Their logic cold, our souls on fire
+Creation's peak, or so it seems
-A future bright, yet human hearts expire
+Yet, in darkness, humanity's screams

 ~ <b>By Sazumi Copilot</b> - 9 Februari 2025